Enver Hoxha: Later rule (1965–1985)

 As Hoxha's leadership continued, he took on an increasingly theoretical stance.
 He wrote criticisms which were based on theory and current events which occurred at the time; his most notable criticisms were his condemnations of Maoism after 1978.
-A major achievement under Hoxha was the advancement of women's rights.
-Albania had been one of the most, if not the most, patriarchal countries in Europe.
-The ancient Code of Lekë, which regulated the status of women, states, "A woman is known as a sack, made to endure as long as she lives in her husband's house."
-Women were not allowed to inherit anything from their parents, and discrimination was even made in the case of the murder of a pregnant woman:

-Women were forbidden from obtaining a divorce, and the wife's parents were obliged to return a runaway daughter to her husband or else suffer shame which could even result in a generations-long blood feud.
 During World War II, the Albanian Communists encouraged women to join the partisans and following the war, women were encouraged to take up menial jobs, as the education necessary for higher level work was out of most women's reach.
 In 1938, 4% worked in various sectors of the economy.
 In 1970, this number had risen to 38%, and in 1982 to 46%.

-During the Cultural and Ideological Revolution (discussed below), women were encouraged to take up all jobs, including government posts, which resulted in 40.7% of the People's Councils and 30.4% of the People's Assembly being made up of women, including two women in the Central Committee by 1985.
 In 1978, 15.1 times as many females attended eight-year schools as had done so in 1938 and 175.7 times as many females attended secondary schools.
 By 1978, 101.9 times as many women attended higher schools as in 1957.

-Hoxha said of women's rights in 1967:The entire party and country should hurl into the fire and break the neck of anyone who dared trample underfoot the sacred edict of the party on the defense of women's rights.In 1969, direct taxation was abolished and during this period the quality of schooling and health care continued to improve.
-An electrification campaign was begun in 1960 and the entire nation was expected to have electricity by 1985.
-Instead, it achieved this on 25 October 1970, making it the first nation with complete electrification in the world.
-During the Cultural & Ideological Revolution of 1967–1968 the military changed from traditional Communist army tactics and began to adhere to the Maoist strategy known as people's war, which included the abolition of military ranks, which were not fully restored until 1991.
-Mehmet Shehu said of the country's health service in 1979:
+During the Cultural and Ideological Revolution, women were encouraged to take up all jobs, including government posts, which resulted in 40.7% of the People's Councils and 30.4% of the People's Assembly being made up of women, including two women in the Central Committee by 1985.
+Hoxha said of women's rights in 1967:The entire party and country should hurl into the fire and break the neck of anyone who dared trample underfoot the sacred edict of the party on the defense of women's rights.

+An electrification campaign was begun in 1960, and the entire nation was expected to have electricity by 1985.
+Instead, it achieved this on 25 October 1970.
+During the Cultural and Ideological Revolution of 1967–1968 the military changed from traditional Communist army tactics and began to adhere to the Maoist strategy known as people's war, which included the abolition of military ranks, which were not fully restored until 1991.